News & trends

 Signs you need a commercial manager - 4 box grid showing triggers

 Not every contractor needs a dedicated CM.
-The trigger is typically a combination of project volume and complexity:
+Triggers:

 • 3+ concurrent projects: When the portfolio gets too large for any single person to maintain project-level detail while also making strategic decisions